HuskyGameDev/2018-team3/README.md

   - The player will be able to walk or run throughout levels
   - The default speed is a walk but if the player holds down the run button they will break into a run allowing them to go faster.
   - There is no stamina mechanic.
 Running can be held indefinitely.
   - Running at all times (opposed to walking) is not advised.
-In order to enfore this in levels, we may take one of these strategies:
+In order to enforce this in levels, we may take one of these strategies:
     - Running in certain areas causes damage to the player due to the environment
     - Running alerts enemies to the presence of the player
     - This is not included in the Semester 1 plan, and will be implemented in Semester 2.